-The Paternity Acknowledgment Affidavit is not a public record, parent verify accuracy prior to signing.
-Completed Affidavits are not available to the parents or the general public once received by the Vital Records Central Office.
+The Voluntary Paternity Acknowledgment is not a public record, so parents must verify accuracy prior to signing.
+Completed Voluntary Paternity Acknowledgment are not available to parents, or the general public once received by the Vital Statistics State Office.

 SAFETY

 If a woman fears for her safety because of violence or potential violence from the father or another individual, or otherwise does not want to voluntarily acknowledge paternity, she does not have to name the child's father.
 It is important to remember that this is a voluntary program and that mothers should never be pressured into establishing paternity.